IBM/cognos-analytics-to-visualize-business-data/README.md

 npm install
 ```

-## 2. Create IBM Db2 Warehouse service on IBM Cloud
+## 2. Load data into the database
->NOTE:  This step is required only when you use IBM Db2 Warehouse as database.
+>NOTE:  The following sub-steps are required only when you use IBM Db2 Warehouse as database.
+The loading of the data for any other databases such as Netezza Performance Server, Mongo DB that Cognos Analytics support is manual.

+### 2.1.
+Create IBM Db2 Warehouse service on IBM Cloud
 Create the IBM Db2 Warehouse on Cloud service and make sure to note the credentials using the following link:

 * [**IBM Db2 Warehouse on Cloud**](https://cloud.ibm.com/catalog/services/db2-warehouse)

-## 3. Add Db2 service credentials to environment file
+### 2.2.
+Add Db2 service credentials to environment file
->NOTE:  This step is required only when you use IBM Db2 Warehouse as database.

 Next, you'll need to add the Db2 Warehouse service credentials to the .env file.